remy/remysharp.com/public/blog/the-copy--paste-guide-to-your-first-service-worker.md

 The *contents* of the `sw.js` file will need to change to trigger an update of the `sw.js` file itself, but I highly recommend using the debugging tools too.

 To understand how refreshes work (aka the lifecycle), [Jake Archibald](https://jakearchibald.com) has a [3 minute video](https://www.youtube.com/watch?v=TF4AB75PyIc) to help.

+**Important:** if you use a CDN like CloudFlare in front of your site, make sure to remember to tell CloudFlare to exclude your `sw.js` file in it's aggressive caching strategy.

 ## 🐛 Debugging